The Tibetan Women’s Soccer team was denied entry into the United States as reported here in February. As I wrote then:

 On June 29, Hamael’s vision will become reality when the women arrive in Vancouver, ready to represent as the first female Tibetan team to play internationally in any sport.

 Coach Cassie Childers told the CBC that the team “freaked out” when they heard the news.
 Life for them, like other Tibetans in exile, is very difficult.
 Contact with families still in Tibet is difficult, sometimes impossible.
-And support for the women’s soccer team hasn’t been strong within their exile community.
+And support for the women’s soccer team hasn’t been strong within their exile community.“It’s still extremely conservative and extremely sexist.
+Men in their own community are still actively trying to get them to stop playing,” Childers told the CBC.

 See their announcement about receiving Canadian Visas and thanking supporters: